fujaru/jquery-wheelcolorpicker/README.md

 jQuery Wheel Color Picker Plugin
 ================================

-DRAFT NOTICE: This branch is a work in progress.
-Many things may change or break.
-Please download 2.2.2 instead.

 The Wheel Color Picker plugin adds color picker functionality to HTML form inputs in round color wheel style.
 The Wheel Color Picker can be displayed as a popup dialog as users focus the input, or embedded inline.
 It currently supports these HTML elements:

 *   input (works on buttons too!)